 Wednesday, November 16, 2022Breakout

-This class is an opportunity to revisit material from Epictetus' Encheiridion and Discourses following the last plenary lecture.
-In today's breakout session we will reread passages from these two texts, focusing in particular on Epictetus' understanding of human freedom.
+This class will introduce material from Epictetus' Encheiridion and Discourses following the last plenary lecture.
+In today's breakout session we will consider passages from these two texts, focusing on the Stoics' understanding of human freedom, and what is and what isn't under our control.
+We will also consider this topic in connection with the Stoics' understanding of our relations with others: friends, family, and all other human beings.

 - Review the core principles of the Stoic school by listening to the above interview between Peter Adamson and David Sedley on the development of Stoicism in antiquity